seasite-project/CGO21_YaskSite/README.md

 ```
 singularity run --app build YS_CGO.sif
 ```
+# Run phase
+Step 4 illustrates how to run the app to reproduce results.
+It is recommended the settings in the paper is followed to get comparable results.

 ## Step 4
 Run the apps corresponding to YaskSite and Offsite.
 There are also pre-configured apps that helps to